adamcysec/adamcysec.github.io/_posts/design/2022-07-18-Making-cisaCatalogBot.md

 ```

 Now execute command: `python3 rocket_cisa_alerts.py &`

+Rocketry will run the bot commands at the specified times.

 [cisaCatalogBot](https://github.com/adamcysec/cisaCatalogBot) is alive!
 You will notice that the bot will check for updates every 3 hours.
 I recommend following the bot’s [Twitter page](https://twitter.com/cisaCatalogBot) to know when CISA updates their catalog.